Kraisie/SeriesTracker/README.md

     * Period changeable in Settings
     * Change interval of back-ups in settings
 * When a series is discontinued (TVDB) it shall switch the `userState` to discontinued too, when the user finished watching it.
+* Let User add a series manually with the same options everywhere
+    * Check all given Data if they are valid

 #### Think-Abouts